ElementsProject/lightning/doc/PLUGINS.md

 ## Bitcoin backend

-C-lightning communicates with the Bitcoin network through a plugin.
+Core Lightning communicates with the Bitcoin network through a plugin.
 It uses the `bcli` plugin by default but you can use a custom one, multiple custom ones for different operations, or write your own for your favourite Bitcoin data source!